canonical/cos-registration-server/README.md

 The PrometheusAlertRuleFile model represents a Prometheus Alert Rule file stored in the database.
 It consists of:
 - UID: Unique ID of the alert rule file.
-- Rules: the rules in YAML format.
+- Rules: The rules in YAML format.
-- Template: boolean stating whether the rule file is a template and must be rendered.
+- Template: Boolean stating whether the rule file is a template and must be rendered.

 ### API
 The API can be used by the COS registration agent but also by any service